This consultation has ended

 |End date||07 March 2019|

-Islington Council is now consulting on a proposal to introduce a byelaw on the use of barbecues in Highbury Fields, in a move that both protects the freedom of people who want to barbecue, and takes into account local concerns.
+As a reminder, the council proposes to introduce a byelaw on the use of barbecues in Highbury Fields, which both protects the freedom of people who want to barbecue, and takes local concerns into account.

-The proposal means that barbecues will continue to be allowed in Highbury Fields, in a marked barbecue area on the west side of the field closest to Highbury & Islington station.
-In order to better manage the situation, barbecues will also have to be extinguished by 9pm.
+- Barbecues, including disposable barbecues, will continue to be allowed in Highbury Fields, but only in a marked barbecue area on the west side of the field closest to Highbury & Islington station

-The byelaw will allow the council authorised officers to extinguish, seize or dispose of any barbecue or related paraphernalia in or near Highbury Fields and any person offending against any of these byelaws may be removed from Highbury Fields by an authorised officer.
+- The council’s authorised officers will have the power to extinguish, seize or dispose of any barbecue or related paraphernalia in Highbury Fields, and to remove any person breaking any part of the byelaw